Kronos HazMat Surveying Ltd.

 At the inception of a project, such as a large renovation or prior to a building demolition, all suspect hazardous building materials have to be identified before any work can start.

 The survey encompasses the scope of the renovation, meaning a room by room assessment of the renovation area will be surveyed.
-Small samples of materials such as drywall or paints will be obtained for analytical analysis.
-Every effort will be done for samples to be taken in discreet areas.
+Small samples of materials such as drywall or paints will be obtained for analysis.
+Every effort will be made for samples to be taken in discreet areas to minimize unsightly sampling events.
+The material will be patched up for safety only and not aesthetics.